Input device configuration

 Mouse settings

-Mouse settings are appliewd for regular mice, touchpads, trackballs, etc. The compositor (and libinput) will figure out automatically which setting should be applied or not, and whether the connected mouse type supports a given feature.
+Mouse settings.
+The compositor (libinput) will figure out automatically which setting should be applied or not, and whether the connected mouse type supports a given feature.

 Default mouse settings